 Island Yoga Coronado Instructors

 Stephanie was born and raised right here, in Coronado.
 She has two sons at the high school and is thrilled to be settled back in her hometown!
 Stephanie discovered Bikram Yoga 17 years ago and hasn’t stopped since.
 She has been teaching for seven years and loves sharing the benefits of this amazing practice!
-She was recently certified to teach Yin Yoga and is so grateful and happy to be part of the community at Hot + Soul Yoga Center.
+She was recently certified to teach Yin Yoga and is so grateful and happy to be part of the community at Island Yoga Coronado.